zack-bitcoin/amoveo/docs/design/transaction_types.md

 # account_delete

 This deletes an account on the blockchain and sends all of it's AE tokens to a different account.

-# account_recycle

-If an account runs out of money anyone can do this transaction to delete the account.
-The user who deletes the empty account recieves a reward which is smaller than the cost of creating an account.

 # channel_new